runemalm/OpenDDD.NET/docs/building-blocks.rst

         }
     }

-With auto-registration enabled, the repository is registered at application startup with the appropriate implementation, based on the configured provider (e.g., **Postgres** or **InMemory**).
+With auto-registration enabled, the repository is registered at application startup with the appropriate implementation, based on the configured persistence provider (e.g., **Postgres** or **InMemory**).

 **Key Features:**